Guide: The Sangre de Cristo Range Traverse

 This route isn’t for everyone.

 Before considering this route, be honest with the type of experience you bring to it.
-It’s suggested that have already done something similar to the following:
+It’s suggested that you have already completed something akin to the following:

 • Backpack a long trail, like the Colorado Trail, CDT, PCT